arlenawu/kickstarter-analysis/README.md

 # kickstarter-analysis
 Analyzing Kickstarter data to find trends

 ## Overview of Project
+This project examines the outcomes of kickstarter campaigns for plays by analyzing potential correlations between the campaigns' successes or failures, and their

 ### Purpose

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered

 ## Results